Student Life and Student Services

 - Meet with Volunteer Ambassadors to explore the volunteer opportunities available to them

 - Get answers to their questions about community engagement and strategic volunteering

 - Participate in special events such as workshops and fairs

 18.2.4 Aboriginal Student Resource Centre

-The Aboriginal Student Resource Centre (ASRC) offers support services and resources to First Nations, Métis, and Inuit students at Concordia.
-The Centre is a welcoming space where Aboriginal students can participate in cultural activities, social gatherings, information sessions, relax between classes, or study.
-Staff is available to address individual needs and provide support and encouragement for Aboriginal students to continue with their program and achieve their highest potential.
-The ASRC also seeks to increase awareness of Aboriginal cultures among the Concordia community.
+The Aboriginal Student Resource Centre (ASRC) offers support services and resources to Indigenous students at Concordia.
+The Centre is a welcoming space where Indigenous students can participate in cultural activities, social gatherings, information sessions, relax between classes, or study.
+Staff is available to address individual needs and provide support and encouragement for Indigenous students to continue with their program and achieve their highest potential.
+The ASRC also seeks to increase awareness of Indigenous cultures among the Concordia community.
 The Centre has an Elder-in-Residence and a Mentor/Writing Assistant.
-Aboriginal students have access to the Centre’s resources and services, including a comfortable lounge, a computer lab and the opportunity to participate in community-building events.
+Indigenous students have access to the Centre’s resources and services, including a comfortable lounge, a computer lab and the opportunity to participate in community-building events.

 Sir George Williams Campus